-We are also developing INCB54707, which is an oral small molecule selective JAK1 inhibitor.
-INCB54707 is undergoing evaluation in patients with hidradenitis suppurativa (HS), a chronic skin condition where lesions develop as a result of inflammation and infection of the sweat glands.
-In October 2020, initial results from the clinical program were presented and a randomized Phase IIb trial of INCB54707 is underway in patients with HS.
-In March 2021, we initiated a Phase II trial evaluating INCB54707 in patients with vitiligo.
-A Phase II trial evaluating INCB54707 in patients with prurigo nodularis is ongoing.
+We are also developing povorcitinib (formerly INCB54707), which is an oral small molecule selective JAK1 inhibitor.
+Povorcitinib is undergoing evaluation in patients with hidradenitis suppurativa (HS), a chronic skin condition where lesions develop as a result of inflammation and infection of the sweat glands.
+In October 2020, initial results from the clinical program were presented and a randomized Phase IIb trial of povorcitinib is underway in patients with HS.
+In March 2021, we initiated a Phase II trial evaluating povorcitinib in patients with vitiligo.
+A Phase II trial evaluating povorcitinib in patients with prurigo nodularis is ongoing.

-Indication and status ruxolitinib cream 1 (JAK1/JAK2) Atopic dermatitis: Phase III pediatric study (TRuE-AD3) Chronic hand eczema: Phase III (TRuE-CHE1 and TRuE-CHE2) being initiated Vitiligo: Phase III (TRuE-V1, TRuE-V2; primary endpoint met in both studies); sNDA and MAA under review ruxolitinib cream + NB- UVB (JAK1/JAK2 + phototherapy) Vitiligo: Phase II being initiated INCB54707 (JAK1) Hidradenitis suppurativa: Phase II Vitiligo: Phase II Prurigo nodularis: Phase II
+Indication and status ruxolitinib cream (JAK1/JAK2) Atopic dermatitis: Phase III pediatric study (TRuE-AD3) Vitiligo: Phase III (TRuE-V1, TRuE-V2); approved by FDA; MAA under review Chronic hand eczema: Phase III (TRuE-CHE1 and TRuE-CHE2) in preparation ruxolitinib cream + NB- UVB (JAK1/JAK2 + phototherapy) Vitiligo: Phase II povorcitinib (JAK1) Hidradenitis suppurativa: Phase II; Phase III in preparation Vitiligo: Phase II Prurigo nodularis: Phase II

-^{1.} Novartis' rights for ruxolitinib outside of the United States under our Collaboration and License Agreement with Novartis do not include topical administration.
+1. Novartis' rights for ruxolitinib outside of the United States under our Collaboration and License Agreement with Novartis do not include topical administration.